Edidiva/req_param/README.md

-run the app with "npm run reload"
+start the app with "npm run reload"